WafaaFadlelmula/rag-system/README.md

 Then open **http://localhost:8501** in your browser.

+- **Chat** — main page, ask questions over the documents
+- **Monitoring** — second page in the sidebar, shows the query log and cost dashboard

-The interactive API docs are available at **http://localhost:8333/docs**.
+The interactive API docs are available at **http://localhost:8000/docs**.

 ---